6 Fishing Charters

 When we say bounty, we mean Snapper.
-And when we say Snapper, we're mean Pink Snapper.
-As if that wasn't enough names for one fish, this notorious bait-nibbler is known locally as the Big Red (when it's big) and Pinkie (when it's not).
+And when we say Snapper, we're talking about Pink Snapper.
+As if that wasn't enough names for one fish, this notorious bait-nibbler is locally known as the Big Red (when it's big) and Pinkie (when it's not).

 What makes Melbourne really special is its unbreakable connection to the water.
 The city practically embraces Port Phillip Bay, meaning you’re never far from fish.
 For the visiting angler, this means the sheer number of fishing spots Melbourne has access to can be quite hard to digest.
 For those short on time for lengthy articles, here’s a run-down:

 Port Phillip Bay is what Melbourne is all about.
 This huge bowl of water is practically 2,000 square kilometres wide.
 330,000 anglers test these waters every single year.
 And we don’t blame them.
 This is where you will find the majority of Melbourne fishing charters.
 But why?

 Well, when it comes to Snapper fishing, Port Phillip Bay is the place to be.
 This is because the Bay is relatively shallow, and its dish-shaped bottom makes it the ideal place to shelter when the wind is blowing offshore.
 What with that and being hardly able to move for recreational fishing reefs, this means only one thing: the ideal breeding ground for some of the biggest Snapper you can find.